campfireunion/docs/docs/1.0/flipside/how-tos/show-tools/how-to-use-actor-marks.md

 # How to use actor marks

-Actor marks in Flipside Studio simulate marks on a stage, which are denoted as a T shape indicating where actors should stand for a given shot or scene.
+Actor marks in Flipside simulate marks on a stage, which are denoted as a T shape indicating where actors should stand for a given shot or scene.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_7-11_1.mp4